 The challenge of step seven for an agnostic

 Step seven tells us that to achieve freedom, we would need to “Humbly ask him to remove our shortcomings.”
 The “him” in step seven is obviously referring to the God mentioned in step six.
-Everyone in the fellowship is free to interpret step seven in a way that works for them.
-I came to realize that if I was to make any progress, I would need the help of some power greater than me.
+Everyone in the fellowship can interpret step seven in a way that works for them.
+I came to realize that if I were to make any progress, I would need the help of some power greater than me.

 Unable to find a working solution to step seven, I remained “restless, irritable and discontent.”
 (Big Book –The doctor’s opinion P. XXV111) If not God, then what power could I find to help in the removal of shortcomings?

 Then I got lucky.
 My sponsor introduced me to the importance of a sentence from the Big Book.
 It demystified the whole idea of a higher power.
 My struggle with any notion of a higher power was prejudiced by negative childhood memories of religion.
 Moreover, as a newcomer, I saw God and a higher power as the same thing.
-I was unable to use either of these two ideas to aid my recovery.
+I could not use either of these two ideas to aid my recovery.

 Big Book – Chapter 5 p.
 58